 The house is an excellent example of the late 17th century merchants’ houses that line Topsham’s Strand.
-The Entwhistle Room provides an introduction to the house and its previous inhabitants.
+The Entwistle Room provides an introduction to the house and its previous inhabitants.
 You can hear memories recorded by the last resident, Dorothy Holman, whilst sitting in a theatre seat once owned by Dorothy’s sister-in-law, the actress Vivien Leigh.

 A bedroom and parlour are furnished to show how a merchant family might have lived in about 1700.
 Illuminated on the wall is rare 18th century Dutch enamel painted glass from a nearby Strand property.